 - Strike A Light: A local voluntary arts and heritage organisation using people’s life stories and memories to transform public and private spaces, specialising in intergenerational projects and working with people in the third age.

 - Brighton and Hove Library Services: Jubilee and Hove Libraries: Lucy Castle – Community Engagement Manager: www.brighton-hove.gov.uk/libraries.org

 - University of the Third Age (U3A) Local History Group: A learning co-operative of people no longer in full time employment.
 With over 450 members and educational, creative and social.
-Alan Cooke – Chairman of Brighton and Hove U3A and Coordinator of U3A Local History Group: www.brightonandhoveu3a.org.uk
+Alan Cooke – Chairman of Brighton and Hove U3A and Coordinator of U3A Local History Group.

-Information and copies of selected heritage materials found by our research group will be shared with older and younger people through our Conversation Cafe’s and Graffiti workshops, and intergenerational groups at our free Walking Tours, Heritage Open Days events on Thursday 8th September 2016 and Friday 9th September 2016 and Bi-Centennial celebration in 2017, increasing the reach and impact of our research.
+Information and copies of selected heritage materials found by our research group were shared with older and younger people through our Conversation Cafes and Graffiti workshops, and intergenerational groups at our free Walking Tours, Heritage Open Days events on Thursday 8th September 2016 and Friday 9th September 2016 and Bi-Centennial celebration in 2017, increasing the reach and impact of our research.

-These will be recorded for posterity, inform the project as a whole and will help to build a long-lasting relationship between the participants and Fabrica.
+These were recorded for posterity, to inform the project as a whole and to help to build a long-lasting relationship between the participants and Fabrica.

-Academics, historians and researchers will be incorporated into our activities, their research and skills enabling a high quality learning experience for volunteers and participants, and significantly enriching our public programme.
+Academics, historians and researchers were incorporated into our activities, their research and skills enabling a high quality learning experience for volunteers and participants, and significantly enriching our public programme.